-The effect of the increased workload on IFM and its response
+The effect of the increased workload on IFM and IFM's response

-- 4.33 The increased volume of Pension Transfer advice inevitably meant a significant increase in workload for everyone involved in giving that advice.
-However, IFM did very little to increase its resources: - (a) Mr Cobill remained IFM's only Pension Transfer Specialist throughout its busiest period of August to November 2017.
-Mr Hofstetter gave advice to only eight BSPS Pension Transfer customers (out of a total of 231); - (b) the only increase in staffing was in the form of an administrative assistant engaged for one or two days a week over a two-week period; - (c) the member of back-office staff whose job it was to draft the Suitability Reports setting out IFM's advice to its Pension Transfer customers also experienced a significant increase in their workload, but their working hours were not increased and IFM did nothing to assist them in coping with the increased demands on their time; and

-- (d) a number of Suitability Reports prepared for customers were left unsent for a period of up to seven weeks (and were not sent out before the customers signed their transfer documents), until a junior member of office staff returned from an extended period of leave and identified this. - 4.34 Subsequently, IFM stopped accepting new Pension Transfer business in December 2017.
+- 4.33.
+The increased volume of Pension Transfer advice inevitably meant a significant increase in workload for everyone involved in giving that advice. - 4.34.
+Mr Hofstetter was aware that IFM was undertaking a significant volume of Pension Transfer cases and that this was putting pressure on Mr Cobill and IFM's back office employees.
+However, Mr Hofstetter did very little to increase IFM's resources: - (a) Mr Cobill remained IFM's only Pension Transfer Specialist throughout its busiest period of August to November 2017.
+Mr Hofstetter gave advice to only eight BSPS Pension Transfer customers (out of a total of 231); - (b) the only increase in staffing was in the form of an administrative assistant engaged for one or two days a week over a two-week period; - (c) the member of back-office staff whose job it was to draft the Suitability Reports setting out IFM's advice to its Pension Transfer customers also experienced a significant increase in their workload, but their working hours were not increased and Mr Hofstetter did nothing to assist them in coping with the increased demands on their time; and - (d) a number of Suitability Reports prepared for customers were left unsent for a period of up to seven weeks (and were not sent out before the customers signed their transfer documents), until a junior member of office staff returned from an extended period of leave and identified this. - 4.35.
+Subsequently, IFM stopped accepting new Pension Transfer business in December 2017.